um-computacion-tm/scrabble-2023-Tadedp/README.md

     git clone https://github.com/um-computacion-tm/scrabble-2023-Tadedp.git
 ```

- - Inside the game directory, run the following command to create a docker image using the project's Dockerfile:
+ - Inside the game directory, run the following command to create a docker image using the project's Dockerfile (you can also run it in a virtual environment):

 ```
-    docker build -t [nombre de la imagen] .
+    docker build -t [image name] .
 ```

  - Run the docker image using:

 ```
-    docker run -it [nombre de la imagen]
+    docker run -it [image name]
 ```

  - Enjoy playing Scrabble!